lukedev45/qamp-2025/README.md

 A: Yes!
 Mentees can propose project ideas by submitting them as a github issue [here](https://github.com/qiskit-advocate/qamp-2025/issues) during the application period.
 If a mentor is interested in your project, you will be matched to work on the project.

 #### Q: I don't have much programming experience, can I still apply?
 A: Yes!
 The mentorship program is meant for developing your skills.
 Some projects require only minimal programming experience.
 You will be able to learn and improve your programming skills with guidance of your mentor.
+Some projects focus on supporting individuals to make their first PR to Qiskit or the Qiskit ecosystem.
+You may also apply to a project that is less focused on code (e.g., tutorial or blog writing).

 #### Q: What can I expect to gain out of being a QAMP mentee?
 - Networking